cnelabneu/tbi-docs/docs/so.md

   -	Date of intervention
   -	Intervention version
   -	Write post intervention report on teams

+## Post intervention report
+- Reporting will be done by replying on the participant specific teams channel under "general/posts".
+- Examples of things to report:
+  - No issues, session went well.
+  - Session started X mintues late because of X.
+  - Session ended X minutes early because of X.
+  - Hyperate4health was not recorded because of X.
+  - Reached symptom threshold at minute X.
+  - Participant had a complaint about X.
+  - Participant mentioned something important (upcoming travels, change in job, moving, sickness, injury, allergies, change in medication, etc)
+  - Heartrate monitor was acting weird. *insert debugging done to fix it*

 ## Possible events and action plans:

 A.	The participant is off screen for more than 1 minute